Homotopy theory with bornological coarse spaces: Locally finite homology theories and coarsification

-Let $X$ be a topological bornological space and $C\subseteq X$ be a subset. \begin{ddd} The subset $C$ is called locally compact\footnote{{We omit saying ``separable''} in order to shorten the text.} if $C$ with the induced topology is separable and locally compact and the induced bornology is given by the relatively compact subsets of~$C$. \end{ddd} We let $\Loc(X)$ be the category of locally compact subsets of $X$ and inclusions.
+Let $X$ be a topological bornological space, and let $C$ be a subset of $X$. \begin{ddd} The subset $C$ is $X$-locally compact\footnote{We omit saying ``separable'' in order to shorten the text.} if $C$ with the induced topology is separable and locally compact and the induced bornology is given by the relatively compact subsets of~$C$. \end{ddd} We let $\Loc(X)$ denote the poset of locally compact subsets of $X$.